relativitydev/import-api-wrapper/README.md

 # usage
 The solution consists of five projects: ImportPluginConsole, Relativity.DataExchange.Wrapper.Core, Relativity.DataExchange.Wrapper.Legacy, Relativity.DataExchange.Wrapper.Sdk, Relativity.DataExchange.Wrapper.Shared

-Set the nexcessary properties and run the application.
+Set the necessary properties and run the application.
 The application will upload an image and a native to the targeted workspace.

 # ImportConnectionInfo